 that people will want to see every week, you might

 have something.
-The next Dog, or Ace of Cakes
+The next Dog, or Ace of Cakes or

 American Chopper - - real, interesting, non-actors

 that anyone trying to break in can find on their own

 stands on its own merits.

-you see reality television expanding or flat-lining?
+TVWV: Do you see reality television expanding or

 with "reality" on network TV, but most cable

 networks can't really afford to produce scripted

 television.
-Reality will always be a staple and
+Reality will always be a staple and I

 can't see it ever going away.
 It's cheaper to

 produce and can be just as entertaining when done

-out in the business?
+starting out in the business?

-your head.
+in your head.
 WRITE!
 REWRITE!!
 WRITE SOME MORE!!!